sebug/adc-stylebooks/README.md

 Add services using HTTP 80 probe for first and second VM.

-Add a virtual server with the second public IP address - call it mainvs
+The next step is not completely clear - we kinda want to use the second IP address but I don't know how.